GoogleCloudPlatform/compute-image-tools/cli_tools/gce_ovf_import/README.md

 + `-disable-gcs-logging` do not stream logs to GCS
 + `-disable-cloud-logging` do not stream logs to Cloud Logging
 + `-disable-stdout-logging` do not display individual workflow logs on stdout
 + `-node-affinity-label` Node affinity label used to determine sole tenant node to schedule this instance on.
+Label is of the format:
+  <key>,<operator>,<value>,<value2>...
-Label is of the format: <key>,<operator>,<value>,<value2>... where <operator> can be one of: IN, NOT.
+  where <operator> can be one of: IN, NOT.
 For example: workload,IN,prod,test is a label with key 'workload' and values 'prod' and 'test'.
 This flag can be specified multiple times for multiple labels.
 + `-release-track` Release track of OVF import.
 One of: %s, %s or %s.
 Impacts which compute API release track is used by the import tool.
 + `-hostname` Specify the hostname of the instance to be created.
 The specified hostname must be RFC1035 compliant.
 + `-machine-image-storage-location` GCS bucket storage location of the machine image being imported (regional or multi-regional).
 Applicable only if `-machine-image-name` is provided.
++ `-uefi-compatible` Enables UEFI booting, which is an alternative system boot method.
+  Most public images use the GRUB bootloader as their primary boot method.`
++ `-client-version` Identifies the version of the client of the importer
++ `-build-id` Cloud Build ID override.
+This flag should be used if auto-generated or build ID provided by Cloud Build is not appropriate.
+For example, if running multiple imports in parallel in a single Cloud Build run, sharing build ID could cause premature temporary resource clean-up resulting in import failures.`

 ### Usage